qw245roar/stanford-faq/docker.md

 ## To build the docker image run

 ```sh
 docker build -t roar-tutorial:1.0 .
 ```

+We include a lot of packages that you may want to use, including `autoML`, `tensorflow`, `keras` and other common datascience libraries: it will take some time to build but you should be set to go with all the modeling right away.
+The build step is long only the **first** time you run it.

 Note: You may need to use `sudo` before your docker commands. <br/>
 Note: Make sure your Docker daemon is running.
 On Mac, for example, run /Applications/Docker. <br/>
 The above command will take couple of minutes to completed and will produce an image of ~2.5GB in size.